Bujo key ideas for rapid logging

 Where to add a key for bullet journal

-If your bullet journal notebook doesn’t come with the specific key page, you just need to write it on a page like I did.
+If your bullet journal notebook doesn’t come with the specific key page, you just need to write it on a page as I did.
 Put it somewhere that is easy to find such as the first or back page of your journal.

 Another idea is to create a fold-out key or even bookmark the page you create your bujo signifiers on.